 Better measurement of productivity

-Managers can understand how operations are flowing from data produced by the sensors positioned in construction systems, assembly lines, warehouses, and transport.
-This vast data help them to monitor the business vigilantly and take necessary steps to improve their performance.
+Managers can understand how operations are flowing from data produced by the sensors positioned in construction systems, assembly lines, warehouses and transport.
+This vast data helps them to monitor the business vigilantly and take necessary steps to improve their performance.
 With the real-time data that flows in from data centers, production units, sensors, and IoT systems, the leaders are more aware of their current position vis-à-vis the industry standard.
 And with better insights into their company's performance, they can plan their future scope and innovations more competently.

 A better understanding of the market

 Companies have started using cameras and other sensors to understand the kinetics of the customers.
-They want to get a better understanding of customer behavior - exactly know how the customers behave in a supermarket, or when they see some new product launched.These on-floor cameras, when synced to a cognitive intelligence or analytic systems, give retailers better insight into customer reactions to sales floor promotions and analyze future strategies accordingly.
+They want to get a better understanding of customer behavior - exactly know how the customers behave in a supermarket, or when they see some new product launched.These on-floor cameras, when synced to cognitive intelligence or analytic systems, give retailers better insight into customer reactions to sales floor promotions and analyze future strategies accordingly.

 Breaking all boundaries, open sources can support nearly any system in any environment from any industry and have the prospect of transforming current business models.
 Companies can now utilize the data to pave their path towards a broader horizon.
 They can use the vast information for innovation and can participate in markets of any industry, appeal to new customer segments, and create new opportunities for revenue.